Melesi Mausoleum is a Grade II listed building in the Barnet local planning authority area, England. First listed on 15 July 2013. Mausoleum.

 Description

-The tympanum is faced in gold mosaic.
-Above the arch is a relief sculpture of a winged angel with a mosaic halo, holding a swag with the Melesi name.
-The gable has a keystone developed as a plinth bearing a Celtic cross, and antefixae to the angles.
-The interior has a relief of the Madonna and Child over the altar.
+The tympanum is adorned with gold mosaic.
+Above the arch, there is a relief sculpture of a winged angel with a mosaic halo, holding a swag that bears the Melesi name.
+The gable features a keystone developed as a plinth with a Celtic cross and antefixae at the angles.
+Inside, there is a relief of the Madonna and Child over the altar.

-ADDITIONAL FEATURES: wrought-iron chain surround supported on bollards with urn-shaped terminals; some of these are missing.
+Additionally, the mausoleum is surrounded by a wrought-iron chain supported on bollards with urn-shaped terminals, although some of these terminals are missing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.